 Concurrent Enrollment refers to currently registered UNF degree-seeking students who wish to earn credit at another regionally accredited post-secondary institution for transfer into a UNF degree program.All students (upper and lower division) seeking to concurrently enroll at another institution and transfer credits back to UNF must obtain approval from their UNF academic advisors prior to enrolling elsewhere.
-Students planning to attend a Florida public community college, state college, or State University System institution must complete the online Transient Student form at http://www.FLVC.org prior to concurrently enrolling at the other institution.
-Students planning to attend a regionally-accredited private institution or a regionally-accredited out-of-state institution must submit a Concurrent Enrollment Request form, available as a paper form from their academic advisor's office.
+Students planning to attend a Florida public community college, state college, or State University System institution must complete the online Transient Student Admission Application at www.Floridashines.org prior to concurrently enrolling at the other institution.
+Students planning to attend a regionally-accredited private institution or a regionally-accredited out-of-state institution must submit a Concurrent Enrollment Request form, available as a paper form from their academic advisor's office or One-Stop Student Services.
 Students using the paper form must also obtain certification from One-Stop Student Services prior to concurrently enrolling elsewhere.Once a student is admitted to and enrolled at UNF, transfer credit earned as a concurrent student will not be awarded unless the credits were approved by the appropriate academic advising office.Upon completion of the course(s) at the other institution, the student must have an official transcript sent to UNF.

 Students may be eligible for financial aid for approved courses taken concurrently at another institution.
 For additional information, please review the information online regarding Concurrent Enrollment and Consortium Agreements.